 - Draw an analog clock face with the hour and minute hands showing eight o’clock.
 Ask your child to write the time shown

-- Arrange various objects (books, boxes, and cans) by various size and measurement (length, weight, and volume) attributes.
-Talk with your child about how they are arranged using comparison words like taller, shorter, narrower, wider, heaviest, lightest, more, less, about, and same
+- Arrange various objects (e.g., books, boxes, and cans) by various size and measurement (e.g., length, weight, and volume) attributes.
+Talk with your child about how they are arranged using comparison words like “taller,” “shorter,” “narrower,” “wider,” “heaviest,” “lightest,” “more,” “less,” “about,” and “same”

-- Use a standard measuring tool (a ruler, a tape measure, or a yardstick) to measure objects located in the house
+- Use a standard measuring tool to measure objects located in your home

-- Gather a tape measure, a yardstick, a ruler, a cup, a gallon container, and a scale.
-Discuss the various things you and your child can measure with each
+- Gather a tape measure, yardstick, ruler, cup, gallon container, and scale.
+Discuss the various things you can measure with each

 - Review equivalent names for measurements.
-For example, “How many cups in a pint?”
+For example, “How many cups are in a pint?”

-- Encourage your child to incorporate such terms as whole, halves, thirds, and fourths into his or her everyday life
+- Encourage your child to incorporate terms such as “whole,” “halves,” “thirds,” and “fourths” into their everyday life

-- Look through your science textbook and find three examples of different types of graphs
+- Look through a science textbook or website and find three examples of different types of graphs

 - Find the coordinates of places on a map

-- Watch the news for a week, write down the temperatures for each day, then graph the weather temperatures for the week
+- Watch the weather report for a week, write down the temperatures for each day, and then graph the temperatures

-- Track the scores of ball games played by your favorite team, then graph these scores over a period of several weeks
+- Track the scores of games played by your favorite team, then graph them over a period of several weeks

 - Have your child make a list of things that could never happen, things that might happen, and things that are sure to happen